pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

     X_train, y_train, X_test = load_kaggle_dataset()
 ```

-Lastly, we need to comment out the code in the main method that would tell us our final test results since our we don't know the corresponding labels to our new test data.
+Lastly, we need to comment out the code in the main method that would tell us our final test results since we don't know the corresponding labels to our new test data.

 ```python
 # After training, we compute and print the test error: